JamalZeynalov/swagger-coverage-py/README.md

     }
 }
 ```
+The `path` section is designed to exclude specific endpoints (all methods) from the final HTML report.
+To do this, you need to set `enable` parameter to `true` and specify a list of endpoints (as you see them in the swagger doc) in the `ignore` section.
+Then these endpoints will be removed from the API doc before it is saved locally.<br>
+Note: Remove already downloaded API docs before running a new version of this lib.

 > ### If you have more than 1 API then this config MUST:
 > #### 1.
 Be created for each microservice which you track using `CoverageListener`.
-> Otherwise, the default behavior will be applied, and your report will be saved as `swagger-coverage-report.html` which may cause override in case you have multiple APIs
+> Otherwise, the default behavior will be applied, and your report will be saved as `swagger-coverage-report.html` which
+> may cause override in case you have multiple APIs
 > #### 2.
 Contain `writers` section with filename in the format: `swagger-coverage-report-<api_name>.html`
 > #### 3.
 Be placed in the root of your project